MTD-group/cmpuc/README.md

 Our paper exploring the concepts, the improvements, and a case study are [here](Will_be_on_ArXiv_soon).

 ## Usage ##
 The basic idea is to map composition onto an inverted triangular pyramid in a uniform color space (UCS).
 The wider the pyramid base, the more chemical constrast there is.
-Likewise, the taller the pyramid, the more consentration contrast there is.
+Likewise, the taller the pyramid, the more concentration contrast there is.
 In this example (*simple_example.py*), we put the base triangle plane at L = 61.5, and use a feature of the code to rotate and stretch the triange to be as wide as possibe while still fitting in the sRGB color space.
-From here, we plot some test data, show the base triange in the unform color space, and make mixing diagram to aid in reading the color mapping.
+From here, we plot some test data, show the base triange in the unform color space, and construct a mixing diagram to aid in reading the color mapping.
 For comparison, we also do the same with sRGB primaries.

 ```python
 from cmpuc import uniform_chemical_map,  isoluminant_triangle, triangle_on_isoluminant_slice